-- astrality.requirements: Module for checking if module requirements are satisfied. - astrality.actions: Module for executing actions such as "import_context", "compile", "run", and "trigger". - astrality.event_listener: Implements all the types of module event listeners as subclasses of EventListener. - astrality.context: Defines a dictionary-like data structure which contains context values, passed off to Jinja2 template compilation. - astrality.compiler: Wrappers around the Jinja2 library for compiling templates with specific context values. - astrality.filewatcher: Implements a file system watcher which dispatches to event handlers when files are modified on disk. - astrality.utils: Utility functions which are used all over the code base, most importantly a wrapper function for running shell commands.
+astrality.requirements: Module for checking if module requirements are satisfied.

+astrality.actions: Module for executing actions such as "import_context", "compile", "run", and "trigger".

+- astrality.context: Defines a dictionary-like data structure which contains context values, passed off to Jinja2 template compilation. - astrality.compiler: Wrappers around the Jinja2 library for compiling templates with specific context values. - astrality.filewatcher: Implements a file system watcher which dispatches to event handlers when files are modified on disk. - astrality.utils: Utility functions which are used all over the code base, most importantly a wrapper function for running shell commands.